Uber sells Southeast Asia business to Grab after costly battle

 “Southeast Asia was really difficult for Uber.
 In India, that competition is not across so many different fronts,” Lauria said.

-Uber’s two previous retreats, from China and Russia, happened under former CEO Travis Kalanick.
+Uber previously retreated from China and Russia under former CEO Travis Kalanick.
 The deal with Grab is the first operations sale by Khosrowshahi, who started in September.

-Rajeev Misra, chief executive of SoftBank’s Vision Fund, had urged the company to focus less on Asia and redirect more resources to profitable markets such as Latin America, according to a person familiar with the matter.
+Rajeev Misra, chief executive of SoftBank’s Vision Fund, had urged the company to focus less on Asia and more on profitable markets such as Latin America, according to a person familiar with the matter.

 He saw opportunities for mergers and joint ventures between SoftBank-backed ride-hailing companies, particularly for collaborating on R&D, but the investor would never get actively involved with management decisions, the person said.

-In addition to its stakes in Uber and Grab, SoftBank is also one of the main investors in several other big ride-hailing firms including China’s Didi Chuxing and India’s Ola.
+SoftBank is also one of the main investors in other ride-hailing firms including China’s Didi Chuxing and India’s Ola.

 Uber includes the United States, Australia, New Zealand and Latin America among its core markets – regions where it has more than 50 percent market share and is profitable or sees a path to profitability.